-The photos shown here document our installation, made in October and November 2003, of a wi-fi network between two house about 300 meters farm with some trees in the middle.
-We managed to reach, with two D-Link DWL-2000AP access points, an average spped of 17 Mbps, which actually seems the maximum achievable with those models.
-Without the dish, that is to say only by using two cantennas, we reached 15 Mbps spped.
+The photos shown here document our installation, made between October and November 2003, of a WiFi network between two houses about 300 meters apart, with some trees in the middle.
+We managed to reach, with two D-Link DWL-2000AP access points, an average speed of 17 Mbps, which is probably the maximum achievable with those models in such situation.
+Without the giant dish, that is to say only by using two cantennas, we reached 15 Mbps speed.

 We are me, my brother Alessandro and our friend Gliano.

 Click on any image to view the enlarged version.

 |Alessandro on the top of the roof, near the dish used on one of the sides of the WiFi bridge.
 It's a nice 1 meter and 80 centimeters disc, made by Fracarro, which was in the past used for satellite TV.
 You can see Friulian mountains on the background.|

 |Detail of the cantenna which serves as illuminator for the dish.
 The access point is contained into the rectangular metallic box.|